Axway-API-Management-Plus/apim-cli/README.md

 This CLI tool allows you to control the Axway API management solution without access through the Web UI.
 You can call the CLI manually or integrate it into a CI/CD pipeline.
 The CLI is based on [Swagger-Promote](https://github.com/Axway-API-Management-Plus/apimanager-swagger-promote), which has been refactored to support more use-cases than only APIs.

 ## Everything as code
-The basic idea for the so-called "... as code" approach is that the desired state of something is declared in a configuration file which stored in your version management system.
+The basic idea for the so-called "Everything as code" approach is that the desired state of something is declared in a configuration file which stored in your version management system.
 A tool is replicating that declared state to become the actual state.
 This is used for instance to manage a complex Cloud-Infrastructure called Infrastructure as code.
 You may read more here: https://hackernoon.com/everything-as-code-explained-0ibg32a3

-This CLI is following the same approach for your APIs, Applications, etc. Everything is declared as code in a configuration file and stored in your version management system.
+This CLI is following the same approach for your APIs, Applications, etc. Everything is declared as code in a config file and stored in your version management system.
 The CLI transfers this desired state manually or automatically via a pipeline into the API management platform to become the actual state.
+Additionally the CLI supports basic administrative commands for instance to display entities and perform simple tasks.

 Watch this video (28 min): https://youtu.be/2i8i1zMAMps to get an overview + demo.